Suppose we have N objects, each of which is a piece of conductive material. The ith object has voltage Vi and carries charge Qi

-Given a system with N nodes, we wish to find the N voltages as a function of the N charges.
+Given a system with N nodes, we wish to find the N voltages as a function of the N amounts of charge.
 In some sense, this is the inverse of the task considered in section 1.
 Fundamentally, our present task is ill-posed, for multiple reasons:

-We have seen that the full capacitance matrix Cij gives the charges as a function of the voltages, in accordance with equation 1.
+We have seen that the full capacitance matrix Cij gives the charge values as a function of the voltages, in accordance with equation 1.
 Alas, this function cannot be inverted.
 The matrix is singular.
 Charge conservation guarantees that it is singular.
 Gauge invariance also guarantees that it is singular.

 The best we can do is to write: